mikeybyker/angular2-lastfm/README.md

 ### Usage

 Import and include LastFM as a provider, and add your API key as a seperate LastFMConfig provider however you prefer.
+Using the environment.ts is a good place to do this, else with useValue as below.

 ```javascript
 import {LastFM}    from './lastfm/lastfm.service';